 The next phase is student-led.
 Students select the learning opportunities of most interest and use to their individual learning experience.
 During this 60-credit module, students are encouraged to develop individual or collaborative research, through practical and theoretical exploration and experiment, supported by practical workshops, lectures, seminars and tutorials.

 The final phase of the course is a student-led Major Project.
 Students consolidate the work with the aims of presenting the outcomes in some kind of public dissemination, such as, for example, an exhibition, product prototype or book.
 This part of the course is supported by seminars, tutorials and a programme of visiting lectures which offer professional development opportunities.

 Conducted at the beginning of the master's programme in Art & Design, the Thought Experiment is a 20-credit module which provides an opportunity to discover research methods pertinent to the acquisition of experiential, as opposed to cognitive, knowledge, in a light-hearted but serious introduction to the programme.

-Collaborative Dialogues follows, and is intrinsically linked to, the Thought Experiment module.
+Collaborative Dialogues is intrinsically linked to the Thought Experiment module.